-If you have any other questions that are not answered here, please do not hesitate in contacting me.
+If you have any questions that are not answered here, please contact me.

-Hypnosis, or being in trance, is simply feeling relaxed and comfortable.
-It is a natural state of mind that we go in and out of every day, throughout the day.
-Think of a time when you were in a meeting and found yourself coming ‘back into the room’ realising that your mind had drifted to thinking about something you needed to get done that day or what you were planning to do that evening.
-You were just in a trance state.
+Hypnosis, or “being in trance”, is a way to describe feeling relaxed and comfortable.
+It is a natural state of mind that we go in and out of many times every day.
+Think of a time when you were in a meeting and found yourself coming “back into the room” realising that your mind had drifted to thinking about something you needed to get done that day or what you were planning to do that evening.
+You were in a trance state.
 Clients are often surprised that they are not asleep, that they can hear what I’m saying and that they’re aware of everything going on around them.

 Hypnosis is not putting you to sleep; it’s putting your nervous system in a relaxed state.
-This means that, even though you remain fully aware of everything going on around you, you are not bothered by things.
+This means that even though you remain fully aware of everything going on around you, you are not bothered by them.
 As a result, you can turn your attention inward.
 I cannot get you to do anything in trance that you would not do otherwise.

-I work with anyone committed to change.
-I see a large number of clients who work in high stress environments and want relief from stress, anxiety, a lack of confidence and insomnia.
-A number of people also come to me for weight loss, smoking cessation and help with overcoming stage fright so they can more easily give presentations.
+I work with anyone who is committed to change.
+I see a large number of clients who work in high-stress environments who want relief from stress and anxiety, a lack of confidence and insomnia.
+A further number of people contact me for weight loss, smoking cessation and help with overcoming stage fright so they can more easily give presentations.
 Others come to me for help improving their golf, tennis or squash games.

-The commitment to come for a session must be yours, though, and not your partner’s or your parents’.
+The commitment to come for a session must be yours, as opposed to your partner’s wishes or those of your parents.

-RTT works just as well using Skype, Facetime, WhatsApp or Zoom as it does in person, so long as you have a reliable internet connection.
+Hypnosis works just as well using Skype, Facetime, WhatsApp or Zoom as it does in person.
+All you need is a reliable internet connection.

 The mind learns through repetition.
 Think of sports professionals training for a competition.
-They don’t stop practicing when they know they can hit several aces in a row or have a serve that reaches 160 miles per hours.
-Professional golfers don’t quit training because they can drive the ball hundreds of yards or hit consistently good putts.
-They train and train and train some more because they know the more they train, the more the muscle and eye/hand coordination becomes embedded and wired in their mind.
+They don’t stop practicing when they know they can hit several aces in a row, or have a serve that reaches 160 miles per hour.
+Professional golfers don’t quit training because they can drive the ball hundreds of yards, or hit consistently good putts.
+They train and train and train some more because they know the more they train, the more their muscle and eye/hand coordination becomes embedded and wired in their mind.
 This is no different to you working on changing your behaviour.

 On the other hand, nerves that fire apart, wire apart.
 The less an old activity is practiced, the weaker the neural pathways become.